Megumi Fushiguro

 Megumi Fushiguro (伏黒 恵, Fushiguro Megumi) is a fictional character of the manga series Jujutsu Kaisen created by Gege Akutami.
-He is a first-year student at Tokyo Jujutsu High, an academy to become a Jujutsu sorcerer and develop cursed techniques to fight against cursed spirits, beings manifested from cursed energy due to negative emotions flowing from humans.
+He is a first-year student at Tokyo Jujutsu High, an academy to become a Jujutsu Sorcerer and develop Cursed Techniques to fight against Cursed Spirits, beings manifested from Cursed Energy due to negative emotions flowing from humans.
 He is a descendant to the Zenin family, one of the ultimate clans dominating the world of sorcery.
-Early in Jujutsu Kaisen, he is instructed by teacher Satoru Gojo to locate one of Sukuna's fingers, objects belonging to the most powerful cursed spirit of all time which leads to him partnering with and befriending Yuji Itadori, a fellow first-year Jujutsu sorcerer.
+Early in Jujutsu Kaisen, he is instructed by teacher Satoru Gojo to locate one of Sukuna's fingers, objects belonging to the most powerful Cursed Spirit of all time which leads to him partnering with and befriending Yuji Itadori, a fellow first-year Jujutsu Sorcerer.

 In the Jujutsu Kaisen anime adaptation, he is voiced by Yuma Uchida in Japanese and Robbie Daymond in English.
 Praise for the character was focused on his dynamic with Yuji and the animation of his fight scenes in the anime.

 Concept and creation

 According to Akutami, Megumi was designed to be a foil to Itadori and Nobara Kugisaki.
-He was written to a more insightful character than either due to his greater acclivity towards negative thinking and lack of trust towards others.
-Akutami also stated that he is a more "rather depressing" character than Itadori, and that he was created to care less about strangers' fates like Itadori and more when animals die.
+He was written as a more insightful character than either due to his greater proclivity towards negative thinking and lack of trust towards others.
+Akutami also stated that he is a "rather depressing" character compared to Itadori, and that he was created to care less about strangers' fates like Itadori and more when animals die.
 Akutami was careful to make sure that Megumi's character design was differentiated from Itadori's, as they are largely familiar.

 His first name, Megumi, is typically a female name meaning "blessing" or "grace", used to represent Megumi as "strong" despite his "strange disposition" despite the fact that he largely goes by his last name.
-He was written to be a more gloomy contrast to other characters in the series, and his deranged laugh while fighting a finger-bearing curse was meant to exemplify his lack of outward joy.
+He was written to be a more gloomy contrast to other characters in the series, and his deranged laugh while fighting a finger-bearing Curse was meant to exemplify his lack of outward joy.
 Japanese voice actor Yuma Uchida said Megumi was "oppressive but cool when he fights."

 From American voice actor Robbie Daymond, "he is trying so hard to be the 'straight man' your interpretation of it is that it’s an act or a front.
 Yes, that’s who he is, but only a part of it.
 There is some other part of him that wants to come forward", adding that "when he does sort of get twisted up with Yuji and Gojo and they affect him emotionally, he expresses those things underneath a veneer of sullenness, and it’s a fun challenge."
 Daymond felt that "I still love those straight on the nose, heart on the sleeve shonen characters that I get to play; but I think the more complicated ones are more enjoyable in sessions."